Grid-Free Computation of Probabilistic Safety with Malliavin Calculus

+Algorithm~\ref{algo:walk_border_d2} explains how to proceed if $d=2$.
 Let us discuss the main steps of Algorithm~\ref{algo:walk_border_d2}: \begin{enumerate}[label=\textit{(\roman*)}] \item Line~\ref{step:terminatewhile}.
 If we move along the border of the region $\mathbb{A}_i$ just found, in a, say, clockwise manner, thanks to Theorem~\ref{th:noholes} we know that we can stop when we have found a closed point ($x\approx x_\star$) and all the points inside are in $\mathbb{A}_i$.
 Given that the set could be the union of different disjoint sets, we should still explore the rest of the region $A$, i.e. $A\setminus \mathbb{A}_i$. \item Line~\ref{step:dir}.
 Defining $x_0 = x + \gamma \times dir$ we know that

 which means that for small $\gamma$ we do not go far from the border $\partial \mathbb{A}^p_t$.
 This seems the best we can do without computing further derivatives (other than the gradient).
 ERR represents the error term of a Taylor expansion.
-It is important to remark that $\gamma$ and $\lambda$ are two different parameters, which in principle can be chosen independently, however for more insights see Section~\ref{sec:exp}. \end{enumerate}
+It is important to remark that $\gamma$ and $\lambda$ are two different parameters, which can be chosen independently, however for more insights see Section~\ref{sec:exp}. \end{enumerate}